Rodent guide

 Do not disturb dry rodent waste

-Different Viruses Have Different Reservoirs
+Different Hantaviruses Have Different Reservoirs

 Andes virus is associated with South American rodents.
 UKHSA states that the South American rodent species linked to Andes virus are not found in the UK.